j00ml4/joomla-svn-clone/testing/trunk/unittest/README.txt

  * scoring is not yet implemented

- * "list mode" might be broken for some renderers; you can however run each testcase directly via CLI or browser, i.e. http://localhost/unittest/tests/libraries/JLoaderTest.php
+ * "list mode" might be broken/imcomplete for some renderers; you can however run each testcase directly via CLI or browser, i.e. http://localhost/unittest/tests/libraries/JLoaderTest.php